 At the start of the 2019-2020 Fall Academic Semester, the Facilities and Construction department plans on directing students through new routes around campus due to construction.

 “We will have a booth on the first day of school and will help direct students,” said Mark Gartman, Director of Facilities and Construction.
 “We are planning on talking to other departments to see if we can collaborate on this as well.
 Usual student pathways, down Apache Access will also be blocked by fences and construction.
 Lot F-7 is faculty parking and is closed during the construction phase and some parking lots down Mahan and parallel parking on the street will be affected.”
+The Atlanta Concrete Contractors can be consulted when it comes to construction or renovation.

 During this time, students are recommended to travel behind the Ornelas Health and Physical Education Center, instead of down Apache Pass.